Table of Contents

-Common Air Handler Problems & Maintenance Schedules - Everyone loves to be comfortable so when their is a problem with the HVAC system we can become very uncomfortable.
-The air handler in the HVAC system has electrical and mechanical components in it that can experience problems from time to time.
-Some of the most common problems with air handlers can help you identify the problem and possibly fix the issue although some of the issues listed will need the attention of a professional HVAC technician to make the repair top the air handler.
-After all, an HVAC technician will have all the tools and likely the parts available to make a fast and efficient repair.
-Since every air handler is different it is possible the problems described here do not apply to your situation.
+Common Air Handler Problems - Everyone loves to be comfortable, so when there is a problem with the HVAC system, we can become very uncomfortable.
+The air handler in the HVAC system has electrical and mechanical components inside it that can experience problems from time to time.
+Some of the most common problems with air handlers can help you identify the problem and possibly fix the issue — many common air handler problems you can avoid with regular air handler maintenance.

 Common Air Handler Problems